cons3rt/pycons3rt3/README.md

 #### Install from pip

-If you have Python 3.5+ installed, you can run:
+If you have Python 3.5+ installed, you can run one of the following:

+`pip3 install pycons3rt3`
-`pip install pycons3rt3`
+`python3 -m pip install pycons3rt3`

 #### Install from source